|

-The Arndale & Trafford Centre Intu Deep Trouble
+The Arndale & Trafford Centre Intu Deep Trouble11th Feb 2020

 The future of the The Trafford Centre and Manchester Arndale is in question as landlord Intu Properties have seen their share price crash to a shocking new all time low of 11p (from a pre-Brexit Referendum price of £3.53), giving the company a market value of just £163m.